adrianova8/SkLearn_Train_Test/README.md

 # LEVEL 3

  ## Exercise 3
- - Summarizes the new statistically and graphically generated columns
+ - Summarizes the new statistically and graphically generated columns.